BCLibraries/burns-exhibits/content/Ferocious_Females/large-image-gallery-page.md

 {{< galleryrow >}}

 {{< galleryfigure src="004-Ferocious_Females.jpg"
-           headline="Nymph named Ino with the “likeness of seagull” who helped Odysseus in his journey: Colum, The Adventures of Odysseus and the Tale of Troy, PR6005.O38 A685 1944 IRISH">}} Sollicitudin Mollis Venenatis Sit
+           headline="Nymph named Ino with the “likeness of seagull” who helped Odysseus in his journey: Colum.
+The Adventures of Odysseus and the Tale of Troy, PR6005.O38 A685 1944 IRISH">}} Sollicitudin Mollis Venenatis Sit
 {{< /galleryfigure >}}

 {{< galleryfigure src="007-Ferocious_Females.jpg"